Prosper Karangwa: Professional

+In 2003, Karangwa played professional basketball for the Adirondack Wildcats in the United States Basketball League.
+He subsequently played in Syria, Germany, Austria and France, before retiring in 2010.

+National team

+Representing the Canadian men's basketball national team, Karangwa participated in the 2001 Goodwill Games.
+During the 2002 FIBA World Championship he averaged 9 points per contest.

 Executive career

 Scouting business

 He began attending games with Rob Jackson, a San Antonio Spurs scout and got him to take up scouting.
 He started his own scouting service to help European teams scout in the United States.

 Orlando Magic

 In 2012, he was hired as a scout by the Orlando Magic.
 In 2016, he was promoted to Director of Scouting.

 Philadelphia 76ers

-In October 2020, Karangwa was hired as Director of Player Personnel by Elton Brand for the Philadelphia 76ers.
+In October 2020, Karangwa was hired as Vice President of Player Personnel by Elton Brand for the Philadelphia 76ers.

 Delaware Blue Coats

-In October 2021, Philadelphia 76ers named Karangwa, General Manager with his duties.
+In October 2021, Philadelphia 76ers named Karangwa General Manager of the Delaware Blue Coats.
+In his role as GM, Karangwa lead the Blue Coats to a G-League championship in 2023.